 That way, with time, you’re going to gather more data about your email subscribers and design more personalized campaigns that are likely to convert much better.

-The cost, however, is much higher than MailChimp or Aweber.
-For 2,500 contacts, you will pay $73/month for the Small Business plan and $149/month for the Enterprise version.
+The cost, however, is much higher than Mailchimp or Aweber.
+For 2,500 contacts, you will pay $99/month for the Plus plan and $229/month for the Enterprise version.

 Step 4: Map Out Your Entire Sequence